abhishek1110111/Chatbot_for_restaurant/Readme.md

 To start fastapi backend server
 ================================
-1. Go to backend directory in your command prompt
+1. Go to main directory of your project in your command prompt or terminal
 2. Run this command: uvicorn main:app --reload

 ngrok for https tunneling